tom-power/complete-word-autokey-rofi/README.md

 ## Usage

-Select some text and press the shortcut bound to:
+Press the [Autokey](https://github.com/autokey/autokey) shortcut bound to:

-- `complete.py` to suggest words that could be used as replacements
+- `complete.py` to select the previous word and suggest words that could be used as a replacement
-- `add.py` to add the selection to the list of suggestions
+- `add.py` to add the current selection to the list of words that will be suggested

 ## Installation